AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     PrivateService.initService(getApplicationContext(), "The path of the encryptedApp.dat file");
     ```

-    For more information about how to create a security file for encryption verification, see [Obtain the security file](/intl.en-US/FAQ/Player/Obtain the security file.md).
+    For more information about how to create a security file for encryption verification, see [How can I obtain a security file?](/intl.en-US/FAQ/Player/How can I obtain a security file?.md).

     **Note:** If you do not configure a correct security file for encryption verification, the ERROR\_DEMUXER\_OPENSTREAM error message appears when you play a video that is downloaded in secure download mode.

 2. Set player listeners.

     ApsaraVideo Player SDK for Android provides a variety of listeners, such as onPrepared and onCompletion.
-Example:
+Sample code:

     ```
     aliyunVodPlayer.setOnCompletionListener(new IPlayer.OnCompletionListener() {